-Most doors are located either centrally or just off centre on the fronts of buildings, but where many properties have been extended, often to the side, other doorways can be seen.
-These also tend to feature the characteristic projecting porches.
-Overall, this feature tends to create a pleasing cottage vernacular appearance throughout Upham, regardless of the scale or age of the property.
+Most doors are located either centrally or just off centre on the fronts of buildings.
+However, where many properties have been extended (often to the side), other doorways can be seen.
+Overall, this feature tends to create a pleasing cottage vernacular appearance throughout the village, regardless of the scale or age of the property.

-There is a wide variety of porches in the village which serve a very practical purpose and help to reduce the bulk of a building by breaking up the facade and adding visual interest at ground level.
-These vary in design and style around the village, but a common basic type is the central, projecting porch with a pitched, gabled roof.
+There is a wide variety of porches in the village.
+Porches can serve a very practical purpose and help to reduce the bulk of a building by breaking up the facade and adding visual interest at ground level.
+Although they can vary in design and style around the village, a common basic type is the central projecting porch with a pitched and gabled roof.
 Some of these have open sides or have latticework decorative panels to create a distinct feature, and some of the later examples are built more solidly in brick.